kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Testing-Processes.md

 New test configurations are proposed to the Kokkos team in its developer meeting.
-Inclusion of new configurations is decided based on test resource availability, length of the entire testing pipeline, and primary computing facility software stacks.
+Inclusion of new configurations is decided based on test resource availability, duration of the entire testing pipeline, and primary computing facility software stacks.

 Pull request testing also includes verification that the formatting meets the clang-format style specified in the repository.

-Test configurations are defined in the `kokkos/.jenkins`, and `kokkos/.github/workflows/*`  files, these files determine the official primary software stack support.
+Test configurations are defined in the `kokkos/.jenkins`, and `kokkos/.github/workflows/*` files and determine the official primary software stack support.
 The tested compiler versions are also listed [here](https://kokkos.github.io/kokkos-core-wiki/requirements.html).
 These test configurations (sparsely) cover the cross product of hardware platforms (e.g. NVIDIA.
 Intel, and AMD),